Early Intervention Lower Limb Oedema Course

 • 9-month access to the comprehensive early intervention lower limb oedema course via the LES online Learning Management System.
 This platform provides an interactive and collaborative environment.

-• The opportunity to develop a wide variety of skills and clinical reasoning in oedema management of mild below-knee chronic oedema for the ageing population.
+• The opportunity to develop a wide variety of skills and clinical reasoning in oedema management of mild below-knee chronic oedema while in a face to face classroom setting.
 This includes assessment, manual lymphatic draining, compression wrap/garment prescription and application.

 • A unique mentoring program for each course participant.